 When it comes to shaping the experience of your brand, marketing strategy and in particular, digital marketing, is integral to the process.
 Whilst it may be tempting for many businesses to simply churn out any digital marketing, this is one of the worst things that you could do.
 Anyone can market… but to market effectively takes skill and expertise, and should be carefully considered.

-Since 2016, the top five channels for digital marketing have been (in fluctuating order of priority):
+Since 2016, the top five channels for digital marketing have been:

 - Email marketing

 Individually, any and all of these tactics can be effective and when used in conjunction with each other (especially when tied to a clever campaign), they can be even more powerful.
 Email marketing is now more effective and targeted than ever.
 For example a killer social media strategy can help you build customer loyalty like never before.
 Display ads and search marketing can put you (quite literally) on the map and with retargeting allowing you to pursue lost connections and win them over (in a way that adds value), businesses have unprecedented opportunities to scale, upgrade their profitability and chase success.